TieDyedDevil/vumeter/README.md

 A VU meter's reading corresponds approximately to the perceptual response of the human ear.
-This implementation differs from an analog VU meter in that it has a wider effective dynamic range.
+This implementation differs from an analog VU meter in that it has a wider effective dynamic range and an accurate, linearized scale.
 The meter's ballistic property matches an analog VU meter in that it takes the needle approximately 300 milliseconds to go from no-signal to 0 dB upon application of a full-scale signal.

 It is important that you understand that this meter is not suited to setting levels for a digital recording; use a peak program meter.
 This meter is best